AwesomeSauce-Software/awesomesauce-docs/src/gooftuber/editor/main.md

 For a general Guide for how to use, check out the [UI page](ui.md).

 For a Guide of how to use the Sync Feature, check out the [Sync page](sync.md).

+For a Guide of how to use the Palettes Feature, check out the [Palettes page](palette.md).